jallen33/leafCutterControl/README.md

 A few notes before assembling:
 - Part *rod_insert_m5.ipt* needs to be tapped with an M5x.8 tap
-- Parts fitting into carbon fiber rods should be set the epoxy
+- Parts fitting into carbon fiber rods should be set with epoxy

 ## Drone and Comminication Consideration
 The assembly is mounted to a DJI F450 drone.
 Both the drone and the emergency release mechanism are controlled by the Futaba conroller (two seperate receivers).